Gyeong-GyunHa/qch/README.md

 - Second column: Index of hyperedge

-- Third column: Direction information of the connection (1 denotes the direction from node to hyperedge, 2 indicates the direction from hyperedge to node)
+- Third column: Direction information of the connection (1 denotes the direction from node to hyperedge, 2 indicates the direction from hyperedge to node.
+To represent a bidirectional connection, use two lines. - *See sample data*)

 ### Output